Enjoy the process

 Foods such as oysters, nuts and red wine are known to have properties that might make you a little more inclined to jump into bed.

-- Oysters: this one’s a classic, but it’s not necessarily limited to just oysters.
+- Oysters: this one’s a classic aphrodisiac food, but it’s not necessarily limited to just oysters.
 All shellfish contain substances that can increase the production of estrogen improving your chances to experience sexual desire.

 - Nuts: these delicious morsels are known to increase blood flow, essential for sexual arousal.
 Their healthy fats help to increase your libido and minimize vaginal dryness, making sex more enjoyable.